 Department of Classics

-The classics program at Agnes Scott is at the heart of the college’s liberal arts program, providing students with both the ability to translate the name—artes liberales—as the “skills that liberate the mind” and with the tools to implement those skills to their fullest in a variety of disciplines and careers.
+The Classics program at Agnes Scott is at the heart of the college’s liberal arts program, educating students in the artes liberales (the “skills that liberate the mind,”) and with the tools to implement those skills in a variety of disciplines and careers.

-Classics provides an excellent starting point for students interested in areas such as law, medicine, education, creative writing, history, archaeology, art, philosophy, or linguistics.
-This is only the beginning of possible careers that classics students pursue: it is truly the universal liberal arts field.
+Classics provides an excellent starting point for students interested in areas such as law, medicine, education, creative writing, history, archaeology, art, philosophy, or linguistics, among many others.

 What Can I Do With a Classics Degree?

-As an interdisciplinary program, classics produces students with a wide range of skills that apply to many careers.
+As an interdisciplinary program, Classical studies equip students with a wide range of skills that apply to many careers.
 Some fields our alumnae have entered include:

 - Museum curation and historic preservation